markdicksonjr/work/README.md

 The dispatcher uses round-robin dispatching.

-worker.NoLogFunction (instead of fmt.Printf in the example above) is available in the event output is not desired.
+work.NoLogFunction (instead of fmt.Printf in the example above) is available in the event output is not desired.